RESPONSIBILITIES

 What you do

-Ensure autonomous systems operate within appropriate ethical boundaries.
+Ensure systems operate within appropriate ethical boundaries.
 Translate organizational values into system constraints.
 Monitor for ethical drift.

-• Developing ethical frameworks for autonomous decisions
+• Developing ethical frameworks for system decisions

 • Reviewing system decisions for value alignment